Terms & Conditions

 COPENHELL’s rules support the general principles of good behavior in society.
 Always follow the instructions of the security staff – they are there to keep us all safe and ensure that we all have a great festival at COPENHELL.

-In the event that the terms and conditions below, as well as the general ethical rules of society, are violated or disregarded, we reserve the right to add you to our blacklist, cut your wristband, and/or send you a subsequent invoice.
+In the event that the following rules and conditions, as well as the general ethical rules of our society, are violated or breached, we reserve the right to add you to our blacklist, cut your wristband, and/or send you an invoice.

 AGE

-- Or am a member of COPENHELL’s volunteer team for under-18s
+- Or am a member of COPENHELL’s Trooper Team for volunteers between the ages of 15-17

 VOLUNTEER HOURS AND SHIFTS